TOP

 The vast majority of fortune hunters did not strike it rich, so they did the next best thing—fanning out into the flatter regions stretching from Sierra Nevada to the San Francisco Bay to stake their claims as farmers or ranchers.
 Many of them, of course, were of European lineage, and Europeans drink wine, which requires grapes.

-This recent photo of a valley oak grove, privately conserved by Jessie's Grove Winery, is almost exactly how the Lodi Viticultural Area looked like before the arrival of people of European descent in the early 1800s; a landscape dominated by grasslands and deeper rooted species of oak between teeming rivers and marshes.
+This recent photo of a valley oak grove, privately conserved by Jessie's Grove Winery, is almost exactly how the Lodi Viticultural Area looked like before the arrival of people of European descent in the early 1800s; a landscape dominated by grasslands and deeper-rooted species of oak between teeming rivers and marshes.

 Hence, by 1852 the first vineyards were being planted everywhere possible in the newly minted state, from the higher elevation Mother Lodi Country in Amador County to hillsides adjoining Sonoma and on the valley floor near the town of Napa... and in between, in the lush, Delta influenced region where Native Americans once hunted and gathered—the latter, eventually recognized (in 1986) as an official wine appellation, the Lodi AVA.

 But let's not get ahead of ourselves.
-Let's take our time telling the story of the appellation in several parts, with plenty of illustrations, beginning with the days when the region was still known as something of a classic Wild West territory, still tagged with a nearly unpronounceable native American name—Mokelumne, a rough translation from the indigenous Miwok language constructed from moke (for "fish net") and umne (suffix for "people of").
+Let's take our time telling the story of the appellation in several parts, with plenty of illustrations, beginning with the days when the region was still known as something of a classic Wild West territory, still tagged with a nearly unpronounceable native American name—Mokelumne, a rough translation from the Indigenous Miwok language constructed from moke (for "fish net") and one (suffix for "people of").
 Mokelumne, for the record, is typically pronounced moa-KEL-um-nee.

 Early 1800s Lewis Chloris illustration of Plains Miwok (known for practicing body painting and tattooing) indigenous to the area between the Cosumnes and Calaveras Rivers now known as Lodi.